quangdaon/memey/README.md

 ## Installation

 As a command line utility, it is recommended that you install this using NPM to get the most use out of it.
-The instructions below that it is installed this way to provide access to the `meme` command.
+The instructions below assume that it is installed this way to provide access to the `meme` command.

 ```
 npm i -g memey
 ```

 If you instead choose to clone this repo instead of installing it as an npm package, you can still run `npm i -g` from inside the project folder to gain access to the `meme` command.
-Alternatively, you can also use any of the following commands as `node index.js [params]` or `npm start [params]`.
+Alternatively, you can also use any of the following commands as `node index.js [args]` or `npm start [args]`.

 ## Usage